The best MP3 players: A buyer's guide

 Is the MP3 player dead technology?

-Personally, we don't think so.
-On one hand the truth is that most of us now own a smartphone that will work perfectly well as both an MP3 player and an all-round media device.
+We don't think so.
+On one hand most of us now own a smartphone that will work perfectly well as both an MP3 player and an all-round media device.
 But on the flip side, having a dedicated device for your music has its advantages.

-One big issue is battery life: every minute you're listening to your music or watching a video on your phone, you're draining precious life minutes away.
+A big one is battery life: every minute listening on your phone, you're draining precious battery life away.
 Secondly, many smartphones don't have a huge memory capacity; and what they do have gets filled with apps pretty quickly.
-Taking all that memory usage off of your phone can see a real lift in your phone's performance.
+Taking all that memory usage off of your mobile can see a real lift in your phone's performance.

 MP3 player memory size